 - In December 2016, Volaris began nonstop service from Monterrey, Mexico; Great Lakes Airlines began nonstop service to Telluride, Colo.; and Allegiant Air began nonstop service to Montrose, Colo.

 - On June 4, 2016, Air Canada began a nonstop flight from Denver to Montreal.

 AeroMexico • Air Canada • AirTran • Alaska • American • British Airways • Delta • Frontier • Great Lakes • Icelandair • JetBlue • Lufthansa • Southwest • Spirit • United • US Airways • Volaris • Copa • Edelweiss/SWISS • Norwegian

 Airport Commuter Rail

-At a cost of $9, travelers can take the commuter rail from Denver Union Station to Denver International Airport and vice versa.
+At a cost of $10.50 each way, travelers can take the commuter rail from Denver Union Station to Denver International Airport and vice versa.
 The 23-mile ride offers larger trains, traveling at higher speeds than light rail trains.
 The rail line serves eight total stations, including the new Westin Denver International Airport Hotel, connected to the airport itself.